-The above information is an outline of the University-sponsored health and dental insurance programs.
-For specific information regarding coverage, limitations or costs, refer to your health care or dental certificate or contact the office of human resources.
-Most changes or additions to health or dental insurance may be made only during the annual enrollment period, which is normally held during the month of November, with a January 1 effective date.
-In accordance with the Health Insurance Portability Accountability Act of 1996, special mid-year enrollments of the employee, employee's spouse, or an employee's dependent are permitted: in the event of the employee acquiring a new spouse or dependent on account of the birth, adoption or placement of adoption of a child, or marriage; or in the event of the loss of other group health or dental coverage (other than for non-payment of premiums), including COBRA coverage.
+The above information is an outline of the University-sponsored health insurance programs.
+For specific information regarding coverage, limitations or costs, refer to your health care certificate or contact the office of human resources.
+Most changes or additions to health insurance may be made only during the annual enrollment period, which is normally held during the month of November, with a January 1 effective date.
+In accordance with the Health Insurance Portability Accountability Act of 1996, special mid-year enrollments of the employee, employee's spouse, or an employee's dependent are permitted: in the event of the employee acquiring a new spouse or dependent on account of the birth, adoption or placement of adoption of a child, or marriage; or in the event of the loss of other group health coverage or health insurance coverage (other than for non-payment of premiums), including COBRA coverage.

-Other mid-year changes in coverage or mid-year enrollments in FSAs, health or dental insurance are permitted only on account of and consistent with certain qualifying events (listed below), in accordance with applicable law and regulations as interpreted by the plan administrator.
+Other mid-year changes in coverage or mid-year enrollments are permitted only on account of and consistent with certain qualifying events (listed below), in accordance with applicable law and regulations as interpreted by the plan administrator.
 Proof of such an event, acceptable to the plan administrator, must be provided to the office of human resources within 30 days of the occurrence of the event.
 With the exception of changes on account of the birth, adoption or adoption placement of a child, which may be made effective retroactively for up to 30 days, such changes may be made effective only prospectively.
 The following are qualifying events permitting mid-year changes in coverage: